ishwar-ikm/React-Projects/3. Gym App/README.md

-To create a README file for your project, you'll want to include information that helps users understand what your application does, how to use it, and any other relevant details.
-Here's a template you can use:

----

 # GymGuru

 GymGuru is a workout generator application built with React.
 It helps users generate customized workout plans based on their preferences for workout type, muscle groups, and fitness goals.